 50 problems … 1 solution … FixWin is the Windows Doctor you definitely want to have on your computer!
 1-click fixes for these and many more such common Windows problems are being offered in this well acclaimed freeware of ours.

 If you find that your Windows installation had got badly corrupted and even running system restore, system file checker, or trying other troubleshooting steps, does not really help, and you start thinking of re-installing your Windows operating system – try a Repair Install first.
+Windows 8 users may consider using the Refresh or Reset Windows or Automatic Repair feature.

 For specific problems, you can also use the in-built Windows 7 Troubleshooters or the Microsoft Fix it solutions or the Automated Troubleshooting Solutions to resolve your issues.
 You may find additional posts to help solve your particular problems at these following links: Windows help tutorials, Troubleshooting Windows, Repairing Windows and Windows Tips.